-|Title||Light and Intermittent Smoking Among California Black, Hispanic/Latino, and Non-Hispanic White Men and Women.|
+|Title||Light and intermittent smoking among California Black, Hispanic/Latino, and non-Hispanic White men and women.|

 |Publication Type||Journal Article|

-|Year of Publication||2014|
+|Year of Publication||2015|

 |Authors||Pulvers, K, Romero, DR, Blanco, L, Sakuma, K-L, Ahluwalia, JS, Trinidad, DR|

 RESULTS: LITS increased by a factor of 12.9% to a rate of 79.6% (76.0-83.2) among Latinos, by 19.4% to a rate of 74.4% (70.9-77.9) among Blacks, and by 51.7% to a rate of 48.9% (47.5-50.3) among Whites.
 In unadjusted analyses at T1, females were more likely to be LITS than males across ethnic groups.
 At T2, this sex difference was maintained among Whites, but not Blacks and Latinos.
 Females were significantly more likely to be LITS than males when controlling for demographic variables.
-CONCLUSIONS: The present study found that LITS rates increased over time for male and female Black, Latino and White adults.
-There is a need for increased tobacco control attention to LITS across all ethnic groups, but with additional focus on Blacks, Latinos, and women who have the highest rates of LITS.